 Work-study is a component of self-help aid.
 The work-study program at Salem is designed to promote the part-time employment of college students who have demonstrated financial need and who require the wages from employment to pursue their educational objectives.
 Work study is an opportunity to work and will not be deducted from your bill with the business office.

 Verification is a process required by the federal government to verify the data submitted on the FAFSA.
 If you are selected for verification you will need to provide certain documents and information to verify that the information reported on your FAFSA is correct.
 If your FAFSA is selected, you will be contacted, via e-mail, by Inceptia’s Verification Gateway.
-They will let you know what additional documentation is required and provide you with instructions on how to e-mail or upload the documentation back to their office.
-Examples of additional documentation may include, but is not liminted to: verification interview, parent and student tax transcripts, and w-2’s.
+They will let you know what additional documentation is required and provide you with instructions on how to email or upload the documentation back to their office.
+Examples of additional documentation may include, but are not limited to: verification interview, parent and student tax transcripts, and w-2’s.
 Financial aid will not be finalized and/or disbursed to your student account until the verification process is complete.